PatrycjaBlaszkowska/gwent-memory-game/README.md

 The Gwent Memory Game is a online card game inspired by Witcher's universe.

 The user is able to navigate through the website using a fully responsive navigation bar and buttons.
-The user can see the leadboard, including the best scores, as well as save their own after the game is over.
+The user can see the leaderboard, including the best scores, as well as save their own after the game is over.
 The game is over when the player matches all 8 pairs of cards, or after 60 seconds.

 ### Thank you for visiting Gwent Memory Game!